revaturelabs/rss-documentation/README.md

 This will serve as a documentation for the entire codebase for Revature Swag Shop.
 Powered by [Docsify](https://docsify.js.org/).

-Add folders for each microservice and make separate files for each function (login + signup + add inventory for account, questions + answers for quizzes, etc).
+Add files for each microservice and document each function (login, signup, inventory, quizzes, etc).
 Each file should be a Markdown file.
 If you have never used Markdown before, this is a good start: https://guides.github.com/features/mastering-markdown/

 The directory would look something like this:
 ```